mvangel/wikipedia/README.md

-wikipedia
+Wikipedia
 =========

-Parsing of useful data from Wikipedia, DBPedia and Freebase
+Parsing of redirects and sections which target to sections of pages as single pages.